evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 description: An automated genomic variant calling pipeline becomes essential when a project scales to hundreds of genomes.
 Here is my genomic variant calling pipeline.
 ---

 <p>As probably any beginner, I used to process my genomic data with manual interference at every step.
-So, I would submit mapping jobs for all samples on a computing cluster, when they all done I would submit mark duplicates jobs etc. Moreover, I would also manually write sbatch scripts (my cluster <a href="http://www.uppmax.uu.se/" target="_blank">UPPMAX</a> uses the Slurm Workload Manager).
+So, I would submit mapping jobs for all samples on a computing cluster, when they all done I would submit mark duplicates jobs, etc. Moreover, I would also manually write sbatch scripts (my cluster <a href="http://www.uppmax.uu.se/" target="_blank">UPPMAX</a> uses the Slurm Workload Manager).
 It was not efficient.</p>

 <p>Well, I used replacements (with <code>sed</code>) and loops (with <code>for i in x; do ...</code>) to reduce the amount of work, but there were many manual steps.
 I managed to process 24-31 small <em>Capsella</em> genomes (~200Mb) this way during my PhD projects.
 Now, I work with the dog genome which is much bigger (~2.5Gb) and I also need to analyze many more samples (82 genomes at the moment).
 So, I had to write this genomic variant calling pipeline to make my workflow as automatic as possible.</p>

 <!--more-->

-<p>This genomic variant calling pipeline was written for the dog data, but you can modified it for any other organism with a reference genome (see below).
+<p>This genomic variant calling pipeline was written for the dog data, but you can modify it for any other organism with a reference genome (see below).
 If you work with non-model organisms, I recommend you also check my <a href="{{ site.baseurl }}/gatk-in-non-model-organism/">GATK tutorial for non-model organisms</a>.</p>

 <h2>Requirements</h2>